-Vascular ultrasound is a noninvasive method used to evaluate the blood circulation of vessels in the body.
-It can be used to examine arteries and veins in nearly every part of the body, and more importantly helps detect blockages, such as blood clots.
-A Doppler ultrasound study is usually part of this procedure.
-This ultrasound evaluates specific blood flow through a blood vessel.
-Vascular ultrasound uses no radiation exposure, therefore having no harmful effects.
-It requires little to no special preparation and ultimately provides images of soft tissues that don’t show up on x-ray images.
+Vascular ultrasound studies are noninvasive methods used to evaluate the blood circulation of vessels in the body.
+They can be used to examine arteries or veins in nearly every part of the body, and more importantly, they help detect blockages, such as blood clots.
+Vascular ultrasounds use no radiation exposure, so patients won’t need to worry about harmful side effects.
+It requires little to no special preparation and ultimately provides images of soft tissues that don’t appear on x-ray images.

-The procedure involves the use of a small transducer (probe) and ultrasound gel placed directly on the skin to create high-frequency sound waves that will be used to create an image that shows up on the computer screen.
+Vascular studies use high-frequency sound waves (ultrasound) to measure the amount of blood flow in your blood vessels.
+A small transducer (probe) and ultrasound gel are placed directly on the skin to create high-frequency sound waves that will be used to create an image that shows up on the computer screen.
 The images are captured in real-time, thus giving the most accurate depiction of the movement of the body’s organs and blood vessels.
-Generally, this procedure takes between 30-45 minutes.
+Generally, this procedure takes between 30 to 45 minutes.

 - Identify blockages (stenosis) and abnormalities